 - World4You Internet Services GmbH

 Cloudflare is one of the best security layers chosen by many experts to protect the websites from malicious activities and hackers.
 They basically tunnel the connection between the ordinary web server and the web browser through their secured high-speed servers placed all over the globe.
 It not only drastically increase the website performance but also creates an extra layer of security.
 CloudFlare also provides free SSL certificates for the users.

-Unlike the Let’s Encrypt, the CloudFlare Free SSL is incredibly easy to configure.
+Unlike the Let’s Encrypt, the Cloudflare Free SSL is incredibly easy to configure.
 Maybe due to the completely different process of installing SSL certificate.
-To install a Cloudflare SSL on your website, follow these steps.
+Just make sure that you correctly added and configured your website with Cloudflare.
+To install a Cloudflare SSL on your website, follow these steps –

 - Login to Cloudflare.